vtaquet/momice/momice_astro/README.md

  - the range of temperatures where the reaction is considered
  - the type of the formula used to compute the rate.

 For gas phase reactions (from 1 to 8), the reaction rates are computed following the methodology adopted in KIDA.
 A description of the types and formulas can be found [here](http://kida.obs.u-bordeaux1.fr/help).
-In addition to the standard gas-phase reactions, GRAINOBLE takes the following processes into account: \\
+In addition to the standard gas-phase reactions, GRAINOBLE takes the following processes into account:
-0: Gas-grain interaction and electron-grain recombination ($Rate(s^{-1}) = A \times \zeta$) (from Flower and Pineau des Forets 2003).
+- 0: Gas-grain interaction and electron-grain recombination (Rate(s<sup>-1</sup>) = A x zeta) (from Flower and Pineau des Forets 2003).
-20: Accretion from gas phase to grain surfaces.
-A=pre-factor constant.
+- 20: Accretion from gas phase to grain surfaces.
+A is the pre-factor constant.
-14: Langmuir-Hinshelwood grain-surface chemical reactions.
+- 14: Langmuir-Hinshelwood grain-surface chemical reactions.
+A is the pre-factor constant, B is the efficiency induced by the chemical desorption, C is the activation barrier for computing the transmission probability through a rectangular barrier.
-21: Thermal evaporation.
-A=pre-factor constant.
+- 21: Thermal evaporation.
+A is the pre-factor constant.
-22: Cosmic Ray induced general desorption following Hasegawa \& Herbst 93.
+- 22: Cosmic Ray induced general desorption following Hasegawa & Herbst 93.
 A=branching ratio.
-23: Photo-desorption by induced-CR photons + background photons coming from wavelength-dependent experimental studies (see Taquet et al. 2013).
+- 23: Photo-desorption by secondary CR-induced photons + background photons coming from wavelength-dependent experimental studies (see Taquet et al. 2013).
 A=branching ratio.
-26: Photodissociation/photodesorption processes coming from molecular dynamics simulations (see Taquet et al. 2012c).
+- 26: Photodissociation/photodesorption processes coming from molecular dynamics simulations (see Taquet et al. 2013).
+A is the absorption cross section, B is the branching ratio between different products.
+- 27: Ice sputtering through cosmic rays, scaled on water ice efficiency measured experimentally by Dartois et al. (2015).
+- 30: Non-porous surace->Pores rate exchange.
 A=branching ratio.
-30: Non-porous surace->Pores rate exchange.
+- 31: Pores->Non-porous rate following the method introduced by Taquet et al. (2012).
 A=branching ratio.
-31: Pores->Non-porous rate following the method introduced by Taquet et al. (2012).
-A=branching ratio.
-32: Surface<->mantle exchange rate following the method introduced by Hasegawa \& Herbst (1993).
+- 32: Surface<->mantle exchange rate following the method introduced by Hasegawa \& Herbst (1993).

 ### `energy_file.in`